Burnout Paradise: Downloadable content

 The second one is "Toy Cars" pack.
 It features a collection of new vehicles designed with a "toy car" aesthetic, although modelled as full-size cars.
 The Toy Cars pack has been released in three packs.
-The full pack offers all toy cars along with the Nakamura Firehawk; a toy motorcycle, while the others split the content into two parts, minus the Firehawk.
+The full pack offers all toy cars along with the Nakamura Firehawk, a toy motorcycle, while the others split the content into two parts, minus the Firehawk.

 On 12 March 2009, the "Boost Specials" pack was released.
 It featured two cars: the Carson Extreme Hotrod and the Montgomery Hawker Mech.
 The Carson was described as the fastest car in the game and featured a 'locked' boost; the car continues to boost until it is brought to a stop in any manner.
 The vehicle dynamics system were rewired so that the Carson performs more realistically than any other car in the game.
 The Montgomery Hawker Mech also featured a unique boost system, which allows the player to willingly switch between the three different boost types at the touch of a button.

-In 2009, via the Criterion Games Network, Criterion announced the "Cops & Robbers" pack, which was released on 30 April for PlayStation 3 and Xbox 360.
+In 2009, Criterion released "Cops & Robbers" on 30 April for PlayStation 3 and Xbox 360.
 The content does not involve AI Police patrol cars but instead borrows from the Pursuit modes of older Burnout games, notably Burnout 2: Point of Impact.
 Players are split into teams, the Cops and the Robbers.
 Teams attempt to return gold bars to their respective bases to score points.
 Every Paradise car (except Carbon and Premium DLC cars) receives a Police livery with the content.

-Originally announced as the "Eastwood pack coming in Fall 2008", the expansion known as "Big Surf Island" was released 11 June 2009.
+Originally announced as the "Eastwood pack coming in Fall 2008", the expansion known as "Big Surf Island" was released on 11 June 2009.
 Design for the island was guided by the principle of "if you can see it, you can drive it".
 The island puts emphasis on the playground aspect of Burnout.
 The developers mentioned that in their telemetry they noticed that players congregate in areas of Paradise City that lend themselves to stunt-driving, and so the idea was to create an entire island to accommodate player desire.
 Big Surf Island also features new vehicles, which includes the Carson Dust Storm buggy, a car tailor-made for stunts.
 In addition to the Dust Storm buggy two specially featured cars, the Hunter Olympus "Governor" and the Carson Annihilator Street Rod are also included.
 The unlockable cars also include toy versions of all four "Legendary Cars" pack vehicles and a special Jansen P12 Diamond awarded once all 500 freeburn challenges were completed.
 It features several new events, billboards, smash gates, and mega jumps.
 New Trophies and Achievements were also added along with a new 'Big Surf Island License' to obtain.

 Reception

 Critical reception

-Upon release, Burnout Paradise was met with very positive reviews, according to review aggregator Metacritic.
+Upon release, Burnout Paradise was met with very positive reviews, according to review aggregator website Metacritic.